-When applied well, beeswax gets penetrated deep (into the grains and tannins) to seal the raw wood along with providing it a natural waterproof coating as well.
+When applied well, beeswax gets penetrated deep (into the grains and tannins) to seal the raw wood, along with providing it with a natural waterproof coating as well.

 You will need to reapply this wood treatment to your furniture again after some time if you desire to keep the shine and beauty.